dkosilov/reconciler_anchor_salesforce/README.md

 Aforementioned spreadsheet column names are mandatory.
 Though spreadsheets are allowed to additionally contain arbitrary columns - they will be simply ignored during data reconciliation.

+All non-meaningful leading and trailing rows (for example, containing totals, descriptions and etc.) must be removed from the spreadsheet beforehand.

 <h2>Output</h2>

 * `--result-file` - path to result Excel workbook.
 The file will have 2 spreadsheets for accounts and contacts reconciliation.